open-telemetry/opentelemetry-go/bridge/opentracing/README.md

 `go get go.opentelemetry.io/otel/bridge/opentracing`

-Assuming you have configured an OpenTelemetry TracerProvider, these will be the steps to follow to wire up the bridge:
+Assuming you have configured an OpenTelemetry `TracerProvider`, these will be the steps to follow to wire up the bridge:

 ```go
 import (